MykKuc/ignitis-messages-task/README.md

 # Ignitis Message Application
+**Note** There exists fatal flaw.
+The datatypes in certain places are not compatible.
+And parsing Long to Integer might throw exception in queries sections.
+I will fix that.

 This is an application intended for managing messages, creating, sending, receiving the messages.

 It was created using Spring Boot, Liquibase, JOOQ , Spring Security, JWT, Gradle